Scicom-AI-Enterprise-Organization/SlurmUI/README.md

 - **Jobs** — paginated, URL-synced filters (name, status, partition, cluster, date range). **Reset Queue** button sudo-scancels all PENDING jobs.
 Per-row **Restart** button on FAILED jobs does a fresh `sbatch` of the stored script through a background task and opens a live log dialog — footer flips to a **Go to job `<id>`** deep-link once the new job row is created. **Cluster resources** panel above the filters shows live free vs total CPU cores, memory (GiB), and GPUs across the cluster, with a per-node breakdown under each resource (sorted by most-free; drained / down nodes struck through).
 - **Submit Job** — form mode with common `#SBATCH` fields + Command textarea, or raw script.
 Example buttons: Hello world, Gloo all-reduce (CPU), NCCL all-reduce (GPU), torchrun training, vLLM serving. **Load from template** dropdown under each Examples row — in Form mode it parses the template's `#SBATCH` directives into the fields and drops the remainder into Command; in Raw mode it drops the script verbatim. **Nodes** multiselect pins the job to specific hosts via `--nodelist` (sourced from live `sinfo`).
 Storage working-dir dropdown pulls from your attached mounts; one-click insert of the Python venv activation line. **Resource availability gate** in form mode polls `/resources` and disables the Submit button (with an amber per-resource shortage list) when the request exceeds free CPUs / GPUs / memory cluster-wide — saves a round-trip to `PD: Resources` queue limbo.
 - **Templates** — save reusable scripts per cluster, re-run with one click, or load into the Submit Job form for tweaks.
-- **Job detail** — live tail of the Slurm output file via a detached background watcher (survives tab close). **Resync state** button re-queries `squeue`/`sacct` and overwrites the DB status (fixes rows stuck after an SSH hiccup, without clobbering when Slurm returns nothing). **Stderr** tab (detects merged vs separate). **Usage** tab for running jobs samples each allocated node and shows per-node CPU cores used, RAM, per-GPU utilization / memory, and top processes scoped to the job via `scontrol listpids` + cgroup fallback — auto-refresh 30 s. **Slurm Info** tab runs `scontrol show job -dd`, `sacct` with full resource fields (MaxRSS, DerivedExitCode, Reason, …), `sprio`, `squeue`, `sinfo`, `scontrol show partition` on demand. **Dependencies** tab renders the local DAG (parents → this job → children) parsed from `Dependency=afterok:N,afterany:M` plus a `squeue`/`sacct` reverse scan for downstream jobs; deep-links to other Aura Job rows when the Slurm id maps. **Expose metrics** tab toggles Prometheus scrape on a per-job port (e.g. vLLM's `:8000/metrics`) — saving runs a pre-flight probe and refuses unscrapable ports.
+- **Job detail** — live tail of the Slurm output file via a detached background watcher (survives tab close). **Resync state** button re-queries `squeue`/`sacct` and overwrites the DB status (fixes rows stuck after an SSH hiccup, without clobbering when Slurm returns nothing). **Stderr** tab (detects merged vs separate). **Usage** tab for running jobs samples each allocated node and shows per-node CPU cores used, RAM, per-GPU utilization / memory, and top processes scoped to the job via `scontrol listpids` + cgroup fallback — auto-refresh 30 s. **Slurm Info** tab runs `scontrol show job -dd`, `sacct` with full resource fields (MaxRSS, DerivedExitCode, Reason, …), `sprio`, `squeue`, `sinfo`, `scontrol show partition` on demand. **Dependencies** tab renders the local DAG (parents → this job → children) parsed from `Dependency=afterok:N,afterany:M` plus a `squeue`/`sacct` reverse scan for downstream jobs; deep-links to other Aura Job rows when the Slurm id maps. **Expose metrics** tab toggles Prometheus scrape on a per-job port (e.g. vLLM's `:8000/metrics`) — saving runs a pre-flight probe and refuses unscrapable ports. **Proxy** tab toggles a per-job HTTP+WebSocket reverse proxy at `/job-proxy/<clusterId>/<jobId>/*` so users can hit a running job's web UI / API directly from a browser tab — see [Job proxy](#job-proxy) for details.
+Both running-only tabs are disabled when the job isn't `RUNNING`.
 On `FAILED` / `CANCELLED` jobs, an inline **error explainer** above the tabs pattern-matches stderr / output / Slurm Info against ~20 well-known failure modes (cgroup OOM, CUDA OOM, time-limit, NVIDIA XID 79 / ECC / clocking, NCCL / Gloo init, partition / QoS / Assoc limits, Munge auth, NFS stale, driver mismatch, ssh publickey, …) and explains each in plain English with a `user fix` vs `ops` tag and a concrete next step.
 Cancel with confirmation dialog.
 - **Files** — browse your NFS home plus every attached storage mount via a root dropdown; download files ≤50 MB over SSH.
 - **Metrics** — six native Recharts panels (GPU utilization, GPU memory %, GPU temp, GPU power, host CPU %, host memory %) with 5m / 15m / 1h / 6h / 24h range selector and 30 s auto-refresh.
 PromQL queries are union'd across DCGM and `nvidia_smi` exporter metric names so either mode renders. **Open Grafana** button reverse-proxies the cluster's Grafana UI through this app at `/grafana-proxy/<clusterId>/` (no iframe — Grafana served on Aura's origin) — one-shot SSH local port-forward per cluster, basic-auth injected server-side using the rotating admin password, no Grafana login screen.
+- **Proxies** — cluster-level listing of every job that has the **Proxy** tab toggled on.
+Cards show job name + optional label (e.g. "Jupyter", "vLLM"), Slurm id, partition, submitter, the proxy URL, an **Open** button (disabled when the job isn't `RUNNING`), and a trash button to remove the proxy via a confirmation dialog.
+Auto-refreshes every 10 s.
+See [Job proxy](#job-proxy) for the underlying mechanism.
 - **Profile** (`/profile`) — your identity card, Linux account (copy-to-clipboard for username / UID / GID), cluster provisioning table, and activity totals (jobs submitted, running, templates saved).
 Local-login accounts can change their own password here.
 - **Learn Slurm** (`/explain`) — 16-section practical guide to Slurm concepts, commands, and where each one lives in SlurmUI.